Name: Mr. Clean a.k.a. Mr. Musclo a.k.a. NO SMOKING!

 General Description: The only thing that slows these guys down are the cars that happen to be in front of them- God save you if it opens up too much.
 If there is a hole in the traffic they are fitting through it.
 If you are in any sort of rush this is absolutely the best driver you could ask for.
-Any other scenario this driver will cause high blood pressure, mild motion sickness and instantaneous rash (stress related).
+Any other scenario and this driver will cause high blood pressure, mild motion sickness and stress related rashes.

-On a safety note, if you want a good, safe, bilingual driver we have a few that make regular trips to and from the international airport.
+On a safety note, if you want a safe, bilingual driver we have a few that make regular trips to and from the airports.

 Name: Saint Taxi or The Collector